mfarif/farif.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, Sir Syed University of Engineering and Technology, Pakistan.
+* B.S. in Computer Science, University of Engineering and Technology, Pakistan.
 * M.S. in Computational Logic, University of Vienna, Austria.
 * M.S. in Computer Science, University of Dresden, Germany.
 * Ph.D in Computer Science, University College Dublin, Ireland.